 Evaluation: The Subrecipient agrees to cooperate with the Endowment by providing timely responses to all reasonable requests for information to assist the Endowment in evaluating the accomplishments of the Project for a period of five (5) years after the date on which the final financial and programmatic reports are provided.

 Arbitration: All claims, disputes, and other matters in question arising out of, or relating to this Agreement, its interpretation or breach, shall be decided through arbitration by a person or persons mutually acceptable to both the Endowment and the Subrecipient.
 Notice of the demand for arbitration shall be made within a reasonable time after the claim, dispute, or other matter in question has arisen.
 The award rendered by the arbitrator or arbitrators shall be final.
 The terms of this provision will survive termination of this Agreement.

+In the event of a dispute between the parties, the parties agree to negotiate a settlement in good faith.
+Should this fail to resolve the dispute, the parties shall be free to pursue resolution through mediation where a mutually agreed upon neutral third party assists the disputants in reaching a negotiated settlement but has no authority to bind either party to any resolution.
+If the representatives of the parties are unable to resolve the dispute through mediation, the parties shall have the right to pursue any other remedies legally available to resolve such dispute.

 Indemnity: The Subrecipient shall indemnify and hold harmless the Endowment, any Funding Source identified in this Agreement, their respective officers, agents, and employees, in respect of any and all claims, injuries, losses, diminution in value, damages, liabilities, whether or not currently due, and expenses including without limitation, settlement costs and any legal or other expenses for investigating or defending any actions or threatened actions arising from or in connection with the Project.
 Likewise, the Endowment shall indemnify and hold harmless the Subrecipient, its officers, agents, and employees, in respect of any and all claims, injuries, losses, diminution in value, damages, liabilities, whether or

 not currently due, and expenses including without limitation, settlement costs and any legal or other expenses for investigating or defending any actions or threatened actions arising from or in connection with the Project.
 The terms of this provision will survive termination of this Agreement.

+Each party hereby assumes any and all risks of personal injury and property damage attributable to the negligent acts and omissions of that party and the officers, employees, and agents thereof.
+Neither party shall be responsible for the personal injury and property damage attributable to the negligent acts and omissions of the other party and the officers, employees, and agents thereof.

 Choice of Law: The Agreement shall be subject to and interpreted by the laws of the State of South Carolina without regard to choice of law principles.
 By entering into this Agreement, the Subrecipient agrees to submit to the jurisdiction of the courts of South Carolina.
 The terms of this provision will survive termination of this Agreement.

+The Grant Agreement shall remain silent as to the choice of law.

 Compliance with Laws: In conducting its activities relating to the Project, the Subrecipient agrees to conduct all such activities in compliance with all applicable Federal, State, and local laws, regulations, and ordinances and to secure all appropriate necessary public or private permits and consents.
 The terms of this provision will survive termination of this Agreement.